-Teacher Subject Specialism Training (TSST) is available to qualified, non-specialist mathematics teachers who would like to develop their subject knowledge in order to deliver high quality, engaging lessons in this shortage subject.
-The focus of the training is to increase subject knowledge in all or some specific topic areas and key stages to enable non-specialist teachers to teach mathematics.
-To be eligible, candidates should not have obtained QTS in mathematics.
-The training is free, being subsidised by the DfE.
-The training will take place at South Hunsley School.
-This is our second year of offering this programme, upskilling non-specialist maths teachers to enable them to deliver part or all of a maths curriculum up to KS4.
+Teacher Subject Specialism Training (TSST) is an NCTL funded programme, available to qualified, non-specialist teachers who would like to develop their subject knowledge in order to deliver high quality, engaging lessons in this shortage subject.
+The focus of the training is to increase subject knowledge and subject specific pedagogy across all topic areas and key stages to enable non-specialist teachers to teach mathematics.
+The training provided is free to participant schools and is a great CPD option for those currently teaching or transitioning to teaching mathematics.

 Participants who complete TSST will be awarded a certificate of completion from the Teaching School as well as formal CPD certification from the University of Hull.
 Further reflective writing can lead into Masters credits with the University of Hull, please contact us for further information on this.